-Complete the steps below to be evaluated for admission to the Honors College as an incoming freshman.
+The Fall 2021 Honors College application is live.
+Complete the steps below to be evaluated for admission to the Honors College as an incoming first year student.

 STEP 1.
 COMPLETE YOUR UNIVERSITY OF ARIZONA ADMISSIONS APPLICATION THROUGH EITHER THE MAIN CAMPUS APPLICATION OR COMMON/COALITION

-Click here to be taken to the UA Main Campus admissions application.
+Click here to be taken to the Arizona Main Campus admissions application.

 STEP 2.
 WITHIN THE APPLICATION, SELECT ‘YES’ WHEN PROMPTED ABOUT YOUR INTEREST IN THE HONORS COLLEGE

 STEP 3.
-ACCESS THE HONORS SUPPLEMENTAL APPLICATION IN UA FUTURE
+ACCESS THE HONORS SUPPLEMENTAL APPLICATION IN FUTURE WILDCAT

-Log into your UA Future account.
-Select the application showing as 'Submitted' (either UA Main Campus Application or Common Coalition), then select 'Open Application' in the pop-up.
+If you applied to the University of Arizona through the Arizona-specific application at admissions.arizona.edu, log in to your Future Wildcat account.
+Select the application showing as 'Submitted', then select 'Open Application' in the pop-up.
 This will take you to your status page where you can select 'Supplemental Applications' and begin your application for the Honors College.

 If you are a National Merit Semifinalist, National Merit Finalist, or National Hispanic Scholar, there will not be a link to the honors application because you are automatically admitted to the Honors College.